Skip to content

 AptCulture POV

-Culture is execution infrastructure, not a side conversation.
+Culture is part of how the work gets done, not a side conversation.

-AptCulture calls this work Corridor Intelligence: a practical read of how trust, authority, communication, decision-making, and capability signals actually move between US and India teams.
+AptCulture calls this work Corridor Intelligence: a practical read of how trust, authority, communication, and decision-making actually move between your US and India teams.

 It starts where senior leaders already feel the consequence: post-deal integration, GCC mandate confidence, and leadership systems that need to operate across more than one business culture.